laurenbrown108/readme-generator/NewREADME.md

   ## Installation

-  inquire is needed to run this project.
+  Install inquire.

   ## Usage

-  Use this project to generate a README file for your repository.
+  Use this project to generate a README for your next repo.

   ## Contribution

-  You may fork this to your github and edit.
+  You may fork this project to your Github to edit.

   ## Testing

-  To test, simply run through the terminal as you edit.
+  Run the project through your terminal as you edit.

   ## License

   This project is licensed under the MIT license.

+  ## Questions

+  [Email](mailto:laurenbrown108@gmail.com) me with any questions & connect with me on [Github](https://github.com/laurenbrown108).